 All Competition rounds in St Albans are played in public.
 Video links will be installed which will allow both audience and jurors to see the performer.

-The IOF will consider requests for help towards the cost of travel, to and from the UK, for overseas competitors who would otherwise be unable to enter the competition.
+The IOF will consider requests for financial assistance towards travel, to and from the UK, for overseas competitors who would otherwise be unable to enter the competition.
 If you need help, you should email the Competitions Secretary explaining your position.
 All relevant information must be given which should include estimated cost of travel, evidence of being a full or part-time student, and details of any paid employment.

-No consideration will be given if the request is not made before the closing date for applications - 24th March 2017.
+No consideration will be given if the request is not made before 10 April 2021.

 Competitors and their partners or registrants are admitted free to all competition and festival events subject to seats being available.

-Accommodation is provided for all competitors, and any registrant, free of charge in private houses on a bed and breakfast basis.
+Accommodation is provided for all competitors, and their registrants, free of charge in private houses on a bed and breakfast basis.
 All competitors are encouraged to stay for the whole of the Festival.
-Vouchers towards the cost of meals for competitors and their registrants will be provided.
+Assistance towards the cost of meals for competitors and their registrants will be provided.

 The Competition rounds and the Gala Concert, in whole or in part, may be recorded or broadcast on radio, television or the internet.
 In these circumstances, the performers will be unable to claim any fees and will have no further rights.